Gini coefficient: Generalized inequality indices

 The Gini coefficient and other standard inequality indices reduce to a common form.
 Perfect equality—the absence of inequality—exists when and only when the inequality ratio, $r_j = x_j / \overline{x}$, equals 1 for all j units in some population (for example, there is perfect income equality when everyone's income $x_j$ equals the mean income $\overline{x}$, so that $r_j=1$ for everyone).
 Measures of inequality, then, are measures of the average deviations of the $r_j=1$ from 1; the greater the average deviation, the greater the inequality.
 Based on these observations the inequality indices have this common form:

 where pj weights the units by their population share, and f(rj) is a function of the deviation of each unit's rj from 1, the point of equality.
-The insight of this generalised inequality index is that inequality indices differ because they employ different functions of the distance of the inequality ratios (the rj) from 1.
+The insight of this generalized inequality index is that inequality indices differ because they employ different functions of the distance of the inequality ratios (the rj) from 1.